 When Simon died unexpectedly in his sleep, we were completely devastated.
 The previous day was completely uneventful, he had been his usual happy self, playing with his tape recorder, scoffing cottage pie and biscuits in the evening.

 I had stayed up late finishing my college coursework; I was studying fashion and business at the time and was 2 weeks away from completing the 2 year course.
 On my way to bed at 2am I looked in on Simon, who was quietly snoring away as usual.
 But less than 3 hours later my father was waking me, telling me Simon was gone.
 I refused to believe him, and ran to see for myself, he looked like he was asleep.
 The post mortem stated there was evidence to show he had a seizure because there were pinprick haemorrhages on his brain and he had bitten his tongue and so they put it down to epilepsy as cause of death.
 He was 16.

 I assumed it was all part of the grieving process and put it down to lack of sleep and round the clock crying, my senses playing tricks on me.
 More happened each day, but I tried to dismiss it all.

 A few months later Simon made his presence really known.
-I was watching TV and from the corner of my eye saw a shadow travel across the floor from the doorway to the hall.
+I was watching TV and saw a shadow travel across the floor from the doorway to the hall.
 When I looked directly at it I saw it was moving towards me.
-I kept blinking, I thought it was something in my eye, or imagination… then I could smell him, and when I asked for as sign that it was him, I felt a cold hand on my hand.
+I kept blinking, I thought it was something in my eye, or imagination… then I could smell Simon’s shampoo, and when I asked for as sign that it was him, I felt a cold hand on my hand.
 I couldn’t work out how I knew, but I just felt it was his energy.
 I was a bit freaked out – but I just knew it was him.
 And then in a moment he was gone again.

-I had accepted there was an afterlife, but when a friend of mine asked me to go to a medium with her as “the voice of reason” I agreed, and was ready to be the sceptical one, expecting this “medium” to be a fraud.
+Some time later when a friend of mine asked me to go to a medium with her as “the voice of reason” I agreed, and was ready to be the sceptical one, expecting this “medium” to be a fraud.
 So when Rose, the medium, began reading my friend but kept being drawn to speaking with me instead, I felt a bit uncomfortable.

 She told me a few things I’d told no-one.
 She stopped speaking at one point and told me I had a light across my eyes, and that it was because I should develop my ability and that I would be a better medium than her one day.
 I just laughed it off, but she insisted she was right, and to prove it asked that I hold her wedding ring, look into a candle flame and tell her what I saw and felt.
 So I did, expecting nothing to happen at all.
 I don’t to this day remember what I said, it was as if I went blank… but 10 minutes later she said I’d just told her things that she hadn’t even told her husband.
 Once again I laughed it off as I was a bit unnerved by what had just happened.

 A little later, the internet became an amazing source of information and put me in touch with other mediums who were happy to share development advice.
 I practised, and learned how to develop my psychic, clairvoyant and mediumistic abilities, I learned how to read tarot, auras, I worked with crystal healers, Reiki healers.

-I was shown over the years that we choose if, when and how our lives are lived on the Earth plane, and that Simon had chosen a life of physical and mental challenge because he wanted to know what it was to walk a mile in those shoes, to gain understanding to help others.
+I was shown over the years since that we each choose if, when and how our lives are lived on the Earth plane, and that Simon had chosen a life of physical and mental challenge because he wanted to know what it was to walk a mile in those shoes, to gain understanding to help others.

-Simon also showed me that we all choose purpose and roles in the Spirit world, and that his true role in Spirit at present is as a “spiritual paramedic” – greeting and counselling those who cross back to Spirit suddenly and helping them to readjust to life on the other side.
+Simon also showed me that we all choose purpose and roles in the Spirit world, and that his mission in Spirit at present is as a “spiritual paramedic” – greeting and counselling those who cross back to Spirit suddenly and helping them to readjust to life on the other side.

 For example, I know he had a hand in bringing me and my husband together, because I would never have been in the place we met in 1992 had Simon still been here.

-John was driving us to work in our car, it was a rainy morning and we were on a dual carriageway when a car spun out of control across both lanes of the carriageway in front of us.
-There was another car between us and the spinning car, and our brakes locked, the car skidding across the wet road for what seemed like an age, although the whole thing lasted just seconds.
+John was driving us to work, it was a rainy morning and we were on a dual carriageway when a car spun out of control across both lanes of the carriageway in front of us.
+There was another car between us and the spinning car, our brakes locked, skidding across the wet road for what seemed like an age, although the whole thing lasted just seconds.

-I was stupidly not wearing my seatbelt, and remember just closing my eyes and thinking “oh no what a shame, I had so much more to do”.
-I was 28 years old, and in those seconds I felt sure I was about to die.
-We slammed into the back of that car still travelling at 45 mph according to the speedometer afterwards.
+I was stupidly not wearing my seatbelt, and remember just closing my eyes and thinking “oh no I had so much more to do!!”.
+In those seconds I felt sure I was about to die.
+We slammed into the back of that car still travelling at 45 mph according to the smashed speedometer afterwards.